-THE ALLEGATION OF THE CONTINUATION OR RECURRENCE OF DUMPING
+THE ALLEGATION OF DUMPING

-The allegation of continuation or recurrence of dumping is based on the comparison between the normal values and the export prices.

-The normal value for Indonesia was determined based on a quotation from a price quotation from a research company in Indonesia.
-The export price for Indonesia was determined based on the import statistics obtained from the South African Revenue Services (SARS) for the dumping period.
-The dumping margin was determined to be 38.55%.
+The allegation of dumping is based on the comparison between the normal values previously established in the original investigation in accordance with ADR 62.3 and the export price derived from the import statistics obtained from the South African Revenue Services (SARS).
+On this basis, the Commission found that there was prima facie evidence of dumping, and the dumping margin was determined to be 443%.

-On this basis, the Commission found that there was prima facie proof of the likelihood of the continuation or recurrence of dumping.

-THE ALLEGATION OF RECURRENCE OF MATERIAL INJURY
+THE ALLEGATION OF MATERIAL INJURY